 The Company's employee benefits and group retirement consulting and administration services are subject to laws and regulations that are constantly evolving.
+Changes in such laws or regulations could impact the Company's service delivery processes and/or its client relationships.
 In addition, the laws and regulations differ from province to province and the Company is required to keep up-to-date with the laws and regulations of each province.